Leonardo se está poniendo muy amarillo.

 Mamá: En realidad, desde que nació.
 Nació en la casa hace una semana.
 Al principio era sólo un poco, pero ahora el color es más intenso.
 Le doy pecho, y está empezando a tomarlo mejor.

 (In reality, since he was born.
 He was born in the house a week ago.
 At first it was only a little, but now the color is more intense.
-I breastfeed him, and he is beginning to take it better.)
+I breastfeed him, and he is beginning to take it (the milk) better.)
 Note: Literally, it says, "I give him chest," which means breastfeeding.

 Doctora: Ahh, entiendo. ¿Alguna vez tuvo cuidado prenatal?